Kully/VLAHB/README.md

 ## ASM - Syntax
 An easy way to understand any syntax is through example.

-Notes:
-- `RAM` is a pythonic list
-- `VRAM` is also a pythonic list
-- all numerical values in any `file.asm` are integers eg. 4 != 0x04

 `GOTO 4`<br>
 Set PC (program counter) to line 4.